thousandbrainsproject/tbp.plot/src/tbp/interactive/tutorials/simple_visualization/tutorial.md

 ## Part 3: Add a Step Slider That Reacts to the Episode Slider

-In Part 2 we added the episode slider and saw how a widget can publish state as a topic message.
+In Part 2, we added the episode slider and saw how a widget can publish state as a topic message.
-In this part we add the step slider, and this is the first time we introduce subscriptions.
+In this part, we add the step slider, and this is the first time we introduce subscriptions.
 The step slider depends on the currently selected episode because each episode can have a different number of valid steps.
 That means the step slider must listen for messages on the topic `episode_number` and adjust its range whenever the episode changes.

 We will follow the same pattern as before.
-First we create the widget in `InteractivePlot.create_widgets()`.
+First, we create the widget in `InteractivePlot.create_widgets()`.
 Then we implement the `StepSliderWidgetOps` class.
 The new concept is `WidgetUpdater`, which lets a widget react to one or more topics and update itself in response.

 ### Add the Step Slider Widget to `InteractivePlot`

-Start by adding the new imports for `WidgetUpdater`, `TopicSpec`, and any types needed by the step slider.
+Start by adding the new imports for `WidgetUpdater`, `TopicSpec`.

 ```python
 from tbp.interactive.topics import TopicMessage, TopicSpec